KPN Software Engineer Salary in Greater Amsterdam Area | €75.4K-€82.1K+ | Levels.fyi

 The median Software Engineer compensation in Greater Amsterdam Area package at KPN totals €82.1K per year.
-View the base salary, stock, and bonus breakdowns for KPN's total compensation packages.
+View the base salary, equity, and bonus breakdowns for KPN's total compensation packages.
 Last updated: 10/1/2025

 Company